Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-snapshot-system.md

 Each entry contains a `Key`: the NetworkVariable ObjectId, the Behaviour Index, the Variable Index within that behaviour and the tick written.
 This basically describes which variable we're talking about, at which tick.
 Each entry also has a `Position` and a `Length` parameter.
 Those parameters specify where, in the buffer, this variable is stored.
 Two options will be considered:
  1. storing a serialized NetworkVariable. (early prototype showed this as a possibility)
  2. storing a blit'ted NetworkVariable, and serializing it only at send time (most likely)

+This Send Snapshot would then be sent by the Snapshot Manager at the next Network Tick.

 ### Receive Snapshot